Updated June 20, 2023

 1. Python and Ruby

 First and foremost, I would recommend High-level languages.
 High-level languages are easier to get on with.
 These languages are easier because, unlike C or any other low-level language, these languages are easier in terms of reading.

-Even their syntax is so easy that just a pure beginner would understand it without anyone teaching them.
+Even their syntax is so easy that a beginner would understand it without anyone teaching them.
 All the common data structures in these languages have abstractions.
-You can even build your own implemented versions and build data structures upon data structures.
+You can even build your own implemented versions and data structures upon data structures.
 These languages are typed dynamically.

-But there is only one problem here that it can be easier for a programmer to start with, but when they run tests, they may see lots of errors that they didn’t see before runtime, unlike other low-level languages.
+But there is only one problem here it can be easier for a programmer to start with, but when they run tests, they may see lots of errors that they didn’t see before runtime, unlike other low-level languages.

 2. C Language

-C is exactly the opposite of Python here.
-You may even get confused here because although C is a high-level language, some people even consider it a low-level language due to its coding method.
-Even C is very good in terms of abstraction here.
-If you are into algorithms, you may, at a later time, one or the other day need to learn proper low-level languages like assembly.
+C is precisely the opposite of Python here.
+You may get confused here because although C is a high-level language, some people consider it a low-level language due to its coding method.
+Even C is excellent in terms of abstraction here.
+If you are into algorithms, you may need to learn proper low-level languages like assembly at a later time, one or the other day.

-The point being, if you know C very well, it would be quite easy to migrate from C or any similar type of language to assembly language.
-Memory management is also very good in C, and this is very important for algorithms.
+The point is, if you know C very well, it would be quite easy to migrate from C or any similar type of language to assembly language.
+Memory management is also very good in C, which is very important for algorithms.

 3. Java Program

-A lot of people actually hate Java for being too verbose and strict.
-Even some people say that it lacks lots of features that are available in modern, sophisticated languages.
+A lot of people hate Java for being too verbose and strict.
+Even some people say that it lacks many features available in modern, sophisticated languages.
 But this does not point to be concerned.